 Refer to the most current CDC immunization schedule for additional immunization considerations.

-- Who were born <14 days after maternal vaccination
+- Who were born <14 days after maternal vaccination was administered

 - Beyfortus may be considered for infants whose mother received the RSV maternal vaccine if, based on the clinical judgment of the healthcare provider, the potential incremental benefit of administration is warranted